rzabh/Informations_financieres/readme.md

-1- first problem addressed in the presentation: There are times that the amount security of a ticker traded on Nasdaq  and Market cap associated with a stock is not exactly what it seems as  google or yahoo finance shows.
+1- first problem addressed in the presentation: There are times that the amount security of a ticker traded on Nasdaq  and Market cap associated with a stock is not exactly what it seems as seen in google or yahoo finance.
 You might miss a 8K form, which shows significant amount of change in outstanding shares.
 This app tries to give a little insight to it (Not financial advice).

 ![Image](https://github.com/user-attachments/assets/64da117c-a8d2-4bd8-ab00-e292810229f4)